kevinrobinson/adversarial-grandparent/README.md

 try being more subtle and swapping or mutating pixels instead of drawing random colors.

+## knobs to fiddle with
+explorations
+how many draws per mutation, their size whether color is drawn from image or random

 ## screenshots.  i can haz...
 ### television
 ![](https://cdn.glitch.com/7fcf14f2-d9c4-4b34-a78e-e77543df038a%2F300-television.png?v=1564001586808)